Causal Data Fusion for Panel Data without a Pre-Intervention Period: Application to COVID-19 Vaccination Rate Analysis

 Figure~\ref{fig:real_data_refe_target} presents the COVID-19 vaccination rates for the observed units and synthetic Chelsea in the reference and target domains.
 In Figure~\ref{fig:real_data_ref}, synthetic Chelsea closely follows actual Chelsea in the reference domain, demonstrating that our algorithm has succeeded in obtaining a good match.
-This, along with the high degree of balance in observed covariates, supports the validity of synthetic Chelsea as a counterfactual for actual Chelsea in the absence of the intervention.
+This, along with the approximate matching in observed covariates, supports the validity of synthetic Chelsea as a counterfactual for actual Chelsea in the absence of the intervention.
 In Figure~\ref{fig:real_data_target}, the observed Chelsea Hispanic COVID-19 vaccination rate and its synthetic version begin to diverge after the intervention starts, with the gap widening over time.
 Specifically, Chelsea exhibits a steeper rise in the earlier months.
 The divergence between the black solid line (actual Chelsea) and the black dashed line (synthetic Chelsea) suggests that La Colaborativa’s efforts contributed to a greater increase in Hispanic vaccination rates than would have been expected without the intervention.
 We also provide the results of the placebo test in Figures~\ref{fig:placeboF_data} and \ref{fig:placeboT_data}, which confirm the statistical significance of our findings regarding the causal effect.
+We also conducted the leave-one-out placebo test, leaving out one of the five donor cities (Revere, Holyoke, Everett, Springfield and Lawrence) from the donor pool.
+In Figures~\ref{fig:placebo_ref_LODO} and \ref{fig:placebo_target_LODO}, the results show the five additional synthetic controls closely track the original synthetic Chelsea in both reference and target domain.

-We now present the estimated causal effect of the community organization intervention based on our proposed methodologies.
+The estimated causal effect of the community organization intervention based on our proposed methodologies is as follows.
 Over the 16-month period from March 2021 to July 2022, the COVID-19 vaccination rate for the Hispanic sub-population is estimated to have increased by $13.6\%$ using the linear equi-confounding method, $13.2\%$ using the logarithmic equi-confounding method, and $10.1\%$ using the synthetic control data fusion method.
 All three methods indicate a similarly large positive causal effect, affirming the effectiveness of the community organization intervention.